 Tricia is a Dragon Fruit variety developed by a California Fare Growers Association member named after this member’s daughter.
 It is a cross between Hylocereus ocamponis and a Hylocereus undatus Dragon Fruit variety.
 Spicy Exotics collected two strands of this variety, one from a nursery in Florida and the other from a grower in California.

 The plant is a vigorous grower with attractive greyish-green stems.
 The gray coating on the stem help protects the plant from the heat in the summertime and cold in the wintertime.
 These stems are very long, thick three-sided segments with large spines.

-Flower budding to flower is 30 days and another 30 days from flower to fruit.
-When flowering the blooms are very impressive with bright colors and extra-large up to 15 inches in diameter.
-Once mature the plant flowers during the summertime.
-The variety is self-sterile so it will need compatible pollen from another variety.
+Flower budding to flower takes 25 days, and another 30 days from flower to fruit.
+When flowering, the blooms are impressive with bright colors and extra-large, up to 15 inches in diameter.
+Once mature, the plant flowers during the summertime.
+The variety is self-sterile, so that it will need compatible pollen from another variety.

 Once pollinated, the fruit is a good size with an average weight of one pound.
 The fruit is egg-shaped with a unique look, having many small fins.
 The red-fleshed fruit has a nice sweetness with no acidity or aftertaste.
 Some who have tasted it say it has a sweet beet flavor.
 In addition, the fruit also has a brix score as high as 19.
 This Dragon Fruit is excellent eaten fresh, in jams, as a garnish, or as juice in drinks.
 Check out our Pinterest page for other great uses of this variety.